appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 ##### Min

 Sets the minimum allowed value.
 For example, you could set the minimum value to 2 if you only want values greater than 2.
 Any number entered that's less than 2 is considered invalid.
-Only available for columns that are type **numeric**.

 ##### Max

 Sets the maximum allowed value.
 For example, you could set the maximum value to 100 if you only want values less than 100.
 Any number entered that's more than 100 is considered invalid.

-Only available for columns that are type **numeric**.
+**Min** and **Max** are only available on the **Number** column type in the table.

 <VideoEmbed host="youtube" videoId="bUbGMUuINvg" title="Min & Max Example" caption="Min & Max Example"/>

 ---

-## Updating rows
+### Saving edits

-The changes made to the cells with inline editing are visible within the table, however they're not permanently saved to the original datasource automatically.
+The changes made to the cells with inline editing are visible within the table, however they're not saved to the original datasource automatically.

 To save the edits made to your table rows, you'll first need to set the table's **Update mode**, which determines the behavior and flow of making changes.
 Choose from [**Single row**](#single-row) or [**Multi row**](#multi-row) mode.

-Once this is done, configure your Save buttons to execute queries that update the table's source of data.
-Read further for more information on the update modes and how to use them to save your changes permanently.
+Once this is done, configure your Save buttons to execute queries that update the table's source of data to save your changes permanently.

+The **properties** that can be used for saving edited rows are explained in detail below:

 #### Update modes